 Here are five ways our nutrition can support healthier skin this winter.

 1. STAY HYDRATED

-Our skin is about 64 percent water, so it makes sense that healthy, hydrated skin requires ample water intake, but that can be challenging in the winter months.
-Between lower humidity and cooler temperatures, we often don’t feel as thirsty or drink nearly as much water in the winter.
+Our skin is about 64 percent water.
+So it makes sense that healthy, hydrated skin requires ample water intake.
+But that can be challenging in the winter months.
+The humidity is lower and temperatures are cooler.
+We often don’t feel as thirsty or drink nearly as much water in the winter.
 To stay well-hydrated, aim to drink half your body weight in ounces each day.
-That means if you weigh 150 pounds, you would drink 75 ounces of water, plus more to offset caffeine or alcohol intake and water loss from activities like exercise or sweating.
-If you struggle to drink plain water, try naturally caffeine-free herbal teas or fruit and herb infused waters that can make water more appealing.
+That means if you weigh 150 pounds, you would drink 75 ounces of water.
+Add even more to offset caffeine or alcohol intake and water loss from activities like exercise or sweating.
+Do you struggle to drink plain water?
+Try naturally caffeine-free herbal teas or fruit and herb infused waters.
+These can make water more appealing.

-If you’re already drinking plenty of water but still notice signs of dry skin or overall dehydration, you may benefit from incorporating additional electrolytes to help your body better utilize the water you drink.
+Maybe you’re already drinking plenty of water but still notice signs of dry skin or overall dehydration?
+You may benefit from incorporating additional electrolytes to help your body better utilize the water you drink.
 A few ways to increase electrolytes include adding good, quality Himalayan or Celtic salt to your food, drinking coconut water (with no added sugar), or adding an electrolyte powder.

 2. EAT PLENTY OF GOOD FATS

 We no longer shy away from fat in our diet like we did during low-fat diet trends.
 But many people’s diets still lack good quality fats and oils.
 To help your skin retain moisture, eat a wide variety of foods that contain omega-3 and omega-6 fatty acids.
 This includes coconut oil, avocado, extra virgin olive oil, grass-fed butter, wild-caught salmon, whole eggs, whole olives, and raw nuts and seeds (almonds, pecans, sunflower seeds).